 Chicken wings were commonly discarded up until 20 years ago.
 In fact, up until Buffalo wings became popular, wings were a lot smaller.
-Chickens are now genetically engineered to have bigger wings.
+Some chickens are now hybridized to have bigger wings.
 The wings of the old chickens were scrawny, puny little things and were rarely consumed.
-Except when they were used to make chicken stock, they were primarily eaten by impoverished people, most notably in the South.
+Except when they were used to make chicken stock, they were primarily eaten by impoverished people, most notably south of the Mason/Dixon Line.

-Buffalo wings are a standard item with a standard method of preparation.
+Buffalo wings have a pretty set recipe and method of preparation.
 I have taken that method and made some modifications, the biggest being the addition of a dry-rub to impart even more flavor.
 Please continue reading below.

 - 3 # chicken wings cut at the joint

 - 1 T cayenne pepper

 - 4 T butter

 Hot Wing Recipe: Fresh Chicken Wings Rubbed with Spices and Roasted in a Hot Oven with Hot Sauce